crdrisko/nd-grad/Comp_Chem/HW/HW 6.md

 ## Question 3)

 For the experimentally determined lattice constants, I found [this](https://onlinelibrary.wiley.com/doi/pdf/10.1002/9783527633296.app5) resource and used the fcc values they presented.
 For fcc-copper, the experimental value of the lattice constant is 3.61 &#8491; and our optimal lattice constant was found to be 3.636 &#8491;.
 For fcc-silver, we calculated an optimal lattice constant of 4.147 &#8491; compared to the literature value of 4.09 &#8491;.
 Lastly, fcc-gold has a lattice constant of 4.08 &#8491; according to experiment and we calculated the optimal value as 4.158 &#8491;.
-Cu has the best agreement with it's literature value, but Ag and Au aren't so far off.
+Cu has the best agreement with its literature value, but Ag and Au aren't so far off.

 To come up with these results we used a 9 k-point grid, which we determined was best in the previous question.
 The code used to run these calculations is shown in **Code 2.1** and **Code 3.2**.
 The plots of the equation of state fitting and lattice constants are shown in **Figure 3.1**.